Close

 So is there anything you can do to prevent this from happening to your beloved truck?
 Actually yes, there is.

-It starts with using a high-quality oil, like Hot Shot’s Secret Blue Diamond Engine Oil.
-By using a high-quality oil you ensure your engine is running smoothly and reducing the friction that can cause engine blowby (caused by stiction).
-So using high-quality oil is step 1, step 2 is actually cleaning out what causes engine blowby, stiction.
+It starts with using high-quality oil, like Hot Shot’s Secret Blue Diamond Engine Oil.
+By using high-quality oil, you ensure your engine is running smoothly and reduce the friction that can cause engine blowby (caused by stiction).
+So, using high-quality oil is step 1— step 2, which is cleaning out what causes engine blowby and stiction.

-We recommend adding Hot Shot’s Secret Stiction Eliminator every 3rd oil change to make sure your engine is free of stiction.
+We recommend adding Hot Shot’s Secret Stiction Eliminator every 3rd oil change to ensure your engine is stiction-free.
 Hot Shot’s Stiction Eliminator was specifically designed to safely clean your engine of stiction.
 By cleaning the stiction, the rings will move more freely, allowing for a tighter seal between the cylinder walls and the piston.
 That way you can avoid devastating engine blowby and the expensive manual cleaning of your pistons or even piston replacements.

 No one wants to experience engine blowby and not one soul wants to have to pay for the damages engine blowby brings with it.
 The old saying “you get out what you put in” holds true for your diesel engine.
 It always pays off in the end to take care of your engine upfront by using quality fluids and adding a little bit here and there to keep things clean and running smoothly.